Police: Body found in Decatur connected to beauty supply store kidnapping

 DECATUR, Ill.
 (WAND) - Police have confirmed that a body found in a Decatur neighborhood Tuesday afternoon is the same person who was kidnapped outside a beauty supply store the previous night.

 Police were called out to the 500 block of Haworth Ave.
-Tuesday afternoon just before 2 p.m. after a body was found.
+Tuesday afternoon around 11:50 a.m. after a body was found.

 Several homes are taped off as police survey the area and investigate.